Adewale1010/all-low_level_programming/0x04-more_functions_nested_loops/README.md

 7-print_diagonal.c: C program that prints a diagonal line to the terminal using the character \
-8-print_square.c: C program that prints a square to the terminal using the character # 9-fizz_buzz.c: C program that prints a Fizz-Buzz test
+8-print_square.c: C program that prints a square to the terminal using the character # 9-fizz_buzz.c: C program that prints a Fizz-Buzz test 10-print_triangle.c: Prints a triangle to the terminal using the character #